NavicoOS/ac2git/README.md

 There are three methods available for converting your accurev depot.
 Each is an optimization of the previous and will run quicker but may not be possible to use on an older version of accurev.

+The method can be specified in the config file and is documented in the example config with the `<method>` tag (see `python ac2git.py --help` for the `--example-config` option), or specified on the command line by passing the `--method` option.
+See `python ac2git.py --help` for details.

 All methods begin by finding the `mkstream` transaction for each stream and populating it into a fresh branch.
 All methods create an orphaned git branch for each indivitual stream.

 #### Pop method (slow) ####